-TAKE-OUT FOOD SERVICE means a building in which meals and refreshments are prepared and sold for consumption off the premises.
+TAKE-OUT FOOD SERVICE means a building or part of a building in which meals and refreshments are prepared and sold for consumption off the premises.

 TEMPORARY USE means a use established for a limited duration with the intent to be discontinued upon the expiration of the time period.